-We considered the listing of the office property located within a historic mansion located across E. Royall Place from the subject at 1749 N. Prospect Avenue.
-Originally constructed as a single residence in 1875, the property has three above-ground levels, including a third-floor outdoor deck, and an undeveloped garden level.
-The rear on-site parking lot can accommodate up to 17 vehicles in tandem spaces.
+We considered the listing of the office property located at 1749 N. Prospect Avenue on Milwaukee's Lower Side.
+Originally constructed as a single residence in 1875, the property has three aboveground levels, including a third-floor outdoor deck, and an undeveloped garden level.
+The rear onsite parking lot can accommodate up to 17 vehicles in tandem spaces.
 The current asking price of \$1,395,000 computes to \$182 per square foot of approximately 7,649 square feet of above-ground space, or \$121 per square for the full gross building area of 11,549 square feet.